leylasrknt/HTS_Analysis/README.md

 ## 🚀FastQC Analysis Scripts

-This collection of Bash script is here to make your life easier when it comes to checking the quality of your trimmed FASTQ files using FastQC.
-The scripts activate the necessary Conda environment, run FastQC on a list of trimmed FASTQ files, and save the results in a specified output directory.
+The scripts activate the necessary Conda environment, run FastQC on a list of FASTQ files, and save the results in a specified output directory.

 ### How to Use: